shoaib6174/No-Code-ML/Blog1.md

 1. Supervised Learning

-For this algorithm, the model will learn from the data that we gave.
+In this type of machine learning, We have to give data and results to the program to learn and then create a prediction model.

 For example, you’re the developer who wants to build a machine learning model that will predict types of drinks using color.
 There are 3 types of drinks.
 Drink A is Blue, Drink B is Green, Drink C is Orange.
 From these data, Color will be the feature, and Types of drinks will be the label.
 The model will use features associated with labels to predict the types of drinks.
 Next time, if there is a blue drink, the model will predict it to be Drink A.

-Furthermore, Supervised Learning can be devided into two sub categories.
+Furthermore, Supervised Learning can be divided into two subcategories.

 1.1 Regression

-Regression is an algorithm which is used to find relationship between two or more values such as independent and dependent valuable.
-The output of this algorithm will be real number or continuous value.
-The examples of problems that you can use regression to resolve are predict stock prices, age of person or even chance of raining.
+Regression is an algorithm that is used to find relationships between two or more values such as independent and dependent valuable.
+The output of this algorithm will be a real number or continuous value.
+Examples of problems that you can use regression to resolve are predicted stock prices, the age of the person, or even the chance of rain.

 For Regression, it can be divided into the following types:
 - Linear Regression
 - Neural Network Regression
 - Support Network Regression
-- Support vector Regression
+- Support Vector Regression
 - Decision Tree Regression
 - Lasso Regression
 - Ridge Regression

 1.2 Classification

 Classification is an algorithm that allows the model to learn from the given dataset or observation.
-It must draw a conclusion from the observed value and identify which category that value belongs to.
+It must conclude the observed value and identify which category that value belongs to.
 This type of algorithm will be used to predict discrete values like Yes or No, Spam email or Not.

 For classification, it can be divided into the following types:
 - Naïve Bayes